(Redirected from IMS robotics)

 - robotics education.

-- TeMoto - intuitive telerobotics solutions for hazardous environments (in collaboration with the Nuclear and Applied Robotics Group at UT-Austin)
+- TeMoto - framework for building dependable robotic applications for facilitating human-robot collaboration and autonomy (in collaboration with the Nuclear and Applied Robotics Group at UT-Austin).

 - Yanu - fully autonomous robot empowered bartending unit

 - robotont - open source omnidirectional mobile robot platform